-When a special needs student can’t be accommodated at a mainstream school, there may be options of special schools or private tutors.
+When a special-needs student can’t be accommodated at a mainstream school, there is the option of a specialised school or private tutor.
 The availability of additional staff and facilities to cater for special needs students often depends on the school as well as the area in which it's located.
 It is therefore important for parents of students with special needs to investigate the availability of appropriate facilities when selecting a school in Paris.

 Tertiary education in Paris

 The French tertiary education system is divided into grandes écoles and universities, with the former being more prestigious.

 Unlike many other countries, universities in France are specialised rather than general.
 This means that students choose to attend universities based on their subject choice.
 For example, the École Polytechnique is an engineering school, while HEC Paris is a business school.
 The University of Paris is a world-leading tertiary education institution specialising in the humanities.

 Public institutions such as the Polytechnique have set fees and receive subsidies from the government, so costs are kept relatively low.
 For private universities in Paris, such as HEC Paris, costs can be significantly higher.